 This is a degeneration of the fibers of the Achilles tendon directly at its insertion into the heel bone.
 It may be associated with inflammation of a (retrocalcaneal) bursa or tendon sheath in the same area.

 Most patients report the gradual onset of pain and swelling at the Achilles tendon insertion into the back of the heel bone without specific injury.
 At first, the pain is noted after activity alone, but becomes more constant over time.
 The pain is made worse by jumping or running and especially with sports requiring short bursts of these activities.
 There is tenderness directly over the back of the heel bone and often there is a bone prominence at this area.
 Positioning the ankle above a 90 degree position is limited by pain.

-Magnetic resonance imaging (MRI) remains the imaging modality of choice, because it can determine the extent of tendon degeneration as well as other factors such as bursitis which may contribute to posterior heel pain.
+Magnetic resonance imaging (MRI) remains the imaging option of choice because it can determine the extent of tendon degeneration as well as other factors such as bursitis, which may contribute to posterior heel pain.

 Non-Surgical Treatment Options

 Conservative non-surgical treatment remains effective in the majority of patients with liberal use of nonsteroidal anti-inflammatory drugs, heel lifts, stretching and shoes that do not provide pressure over this area.
 If symptoms persist, then night splints, arch supports and physical therapy may be of benefit.
 If this fails, then application of a cast or brace with gradual return to activity is indicated.
 Nitroglycerin patches may also be of benefit in an attempt to increase the blood supply to this area.